kirademiurge/retitles/README.md

 };
 ```

-You also can just add `setTitle` function in the top of your page components for setting the title.
+You also can just add `setTitle` function to the top of your page components for setting the title.
 ```tsx
 import {retitles} from "retitles";